RaoufSEZAR/Authors_books_GRAPHQL_CURD_APi/README.md

 ```
 ## User Model:
 - Add an author and crypt password
-- Update user's password
+- Update the user's password
 - delete a user

 ## Book Model:
 - Add a book
-- Update by the same author his book
+- Update books by the same author
-- delete by the same author his book
+- delete books by the same author

 ## the docs for every single api will be like:
 ### Mutaions